Submissive behavior among humans communicates the acceptance of someone else’s leadership over the environment and/or

-Look how James Bond does the exact opposite instead: he looks away before delivering the witty remark and then stands behind his words by looking straight into his eyes and holding the pause.
+Look how James Bond does the exact opposite.
+He looks away before delivering the witty remark and then stands behind his joke with a straight gaze and by holding the silence.

 That’s social power right there:

 3.2.
 Angling one’s face away

-This is a bit like the ostrich move -which doesn’t really happen in nature but you get the point-.
+This is a bit like the ostrich burying his face in the stand.

-Instead of facing the issue, we’d rather move away and hope the issue goes away by itself.
+Instead of facing the issue, we’d rather remove ourselves and hope the issue disappears.

 Milton in “Office Space” does it twice.

-Some body language experts, including Allan Pease, say that blinking is a way of blocking messages we don’t feel comfortable with.
+Body language teacher Allan Pease says that blinking is a way of blocking messages we don’t feel comfortable with.

 The more we blink, the more we get to remove ourselves from situations and people that make us uncomfortable -or afraid-.

 Frankly, I’m not sure the explanation is true.
-But too much blinking does indeed make you come across as more insecure.
+But too much blinking can make you come across as more insecure.

 And a longer blink-free gaze makes you look more confident.

 Note on Blink-Free Stare:

 Don’t overdo the blink-free gaze though or it can become overwhelming the same way psychopaths‘ stare can be overwhelming (but also note that the psychopath stare can be highly intoxicating for women in the right seductive environments).

 #4.
 Signs of Low Self-Esteem

 Low self-esteem often looks like insecurity externally.

-But while insecurity is situational and changes depending on the environment, low self-esteem is a character’s trait and tends to be “stickier” (but you can change that too).
+But while insecurity is situational and changes depending on the environment, low self-esteem tends to be “stickier” (but you can change that too).